 In line with the legacy agenda of the ALMA chair, His Excellency President Uhuru Kenyatta, Nigeria has enhanced the tracking and accountability mechanisms for malaria with the development of the Malaria Control and Elimination Scorecard, although the scorecard has not yet been posted to the ALMA Scorecard Hub.
-The country is discussing options for the creation of an End Malaria Council and Fund.
+The country is planning to launch the Nigeria End Malaria Council and Fund.